koolamusic/ts_labs/hello/README.md

 // | public | private | protected are available access modifiers in TS

 // From the Example above
-// From the Example above
 class Point {
   x: number;
   y: number;

-  // we initialize a constructor | in TYPESCRIT than other languages you can have multiple constructors
+  // we initialize a constructor | in TYPESCRIPT unlike other languages you can have only one constructor
   // sometimes we may not know the initial value when initializing a class and will still depend on another function or object to retrieve the required data
   // by adding a question mark after the variable declaration we make it optional to declare properties when initializing the class <all this are checked within the TS compiler and not our JS code>
   constructor (x?:number, y?:number) {